sbudh/Sailpoint/README.md

   }
  return userName;

-9.Write a rule to return lists of identity with a specific manager.
+Write a rule to return lists of identity with a specific manager.
 User query options and filter.
 Hint Filter.eq(“”manager.name”, “RBVH”).

   List userName = new ArrayList();